-(2) Dr. Makker elected to receive stock options in lieu of such cash compensation.
-As a result, Dr. Makker received an option to purchase 3,206 shares with an exercise price of \$19.90 per share.
-Dr. Makker received an option for 9,784 shares for a consulting agreement for pipeline development, new asset evaluation and corporate strategy.
+(4) Dr. Makker elected to receive stock options in lieu of his cash compensation for service on the Board in 2021.
+As a result, Dr. Makker received an option to purchase 1,529 shares with an exercise price of \$47.25 per share and an aggregate grant date fair value of \$384,319 for his service on the Board in 2021.
+In addition, Dr. Makker received an option for 20,000 shares with an aggregate grant date fair value of \$424,600 for a consulting agreement for pipeline development, new asset evaluation and corporate strategy.

-(3) Includes \$110,000 in fees paid in 2020 to Dr. Yalamanchi which was used to reimburse an unaffiliated consultancy for services including advice on Company corporate finance, business development, corporate development, human resources, and investor relations matters.
+(5) Includes \$110,000 in fees paid in 2021 to Dr. Yalamanchi which was used to reimburse an unaffiliated consultancy for services including advice on Company corporate finance, business development, corporate development, human resources, and investor relations matters.

-(4) As chairman of the Board, Dr. Wong is not entitled to receive any cash fees for his service.
+(6) As Chairman of the Board, Dr. Wong is not entitled to receive any cash fees for his service.